qbead/qbeadWebsite/content/book/progpatterns.md

 }
 ```

+Let's step through each part of this code.

-The very first `float` in this piece of code is necessary because the computer
+* `float avg(.....)`: The very first `float` in this piece of code is necessary because the computer
 needs to know what type of values the function will provide (in this case they
 are fractions).
-Then we have the name we have picked for our function, namely
+Then we have the name we have picked for our function, `avg`.
-`avg`.
-Then, in parentheses, just as if we are applying the function, we have a
-list of the arguments the function will be taking.
-We have to specify their
+* `float first_argument, float second_argument` : In parentheses, we have a list of the arguments the function
+will be taking.
+Unlike when we call the function, we have to specify their types,
-types, so we wrote `float` to denote working with fractions.
+so we wrote `float` to denote working with fractions.
 We also gave
 temporary names for these arguments, so that we can refer to them in the
 expression that is making up the function.
-In our case, this expression is
+* `{ ... }` : The open and close bracket surround the instructions of our code.
+* `0.5*(first_argument+second_argument) ` : This where the math happens in our
-simply the sum of the two arguments multiplied by one-half.
-We use the `return`
+function.
+It is simply the sum of the two arguments multiplied by one-half.
-keyword just in front of this expression, in order to mark it as the result
+* `return` : a keyword to mark this line as code as the result
-coming from (**returned by**) this function.
+coming from (**returned by**) this function to be returned to the code that called the function.

 We can have multiple sequential instructions inside the block in case the
 computation is more difficult.
 That is the purpose of the figure brackets `{ }`